-Drives and controllers are intended as components for professional incorporation into complete systems.
-If installed incorrectly they may present a safety hazard.
+The drive is intended as a component for professional incorporation into complete equipment or a system.
+If installed incorrectly, the drive may present a safety hazard.

 The drive uses high voltages and currents, carries a high level of stored electrical energy, and is used to control equipment which can cause injury.

 Close attention is required to the electrical installation and the system design to avoid hazards either in normal operation or in the event of equipment malfunction.
-System design, installation, commissioning/ start-up and maintenance must be carried out by personnel who have the necessary training and competence.
-They must read this safety information and this guide carefully.
+System design, installation, start up and maintenance must be carried out by personnel who have the necessary training and experience.
+They must read this safety information and this User Guide carefully.